-We ask that you sign in at the Circulation Desk iPads every time you come to the library to use one of our library student computers by completing the Computer Usage Form (https://brunswickcc.libwizard.com/f/computers).
-By doing this for each new computer session, you are helping us to paint a picture of computer usage for our library stats.
+We ask that you sign in at the Circulation Desk iPads every time you come to the library to use one of our library student computers by completing the Computer Usage form.
+Your doing this for each new computer session helps us to paint a picture of computer usage for our library stats.
 The more accurate our usage count, the more likely we will be able to get new and updated computer hardware from administration when we need it!

-Consult the A-Z Database List (http://brunswickcc.libguides.com/az.php) and click on the desired database.
-BCC Students/Faculty/Staff and BCECHS students, choose the BCC Username option, then -- on the resulting Microsoft page -- log in with your full BCC email address and current password.
-BCECHS Faculty/Staff and BCC community patrons, enter your BCC Library card number (located on the back of your BCC ID) in the field under the No BCC Username option.
+Consult the A-Z Database List and click on the desired database.
+BCC Students/Faculty/Staff and BCECHS students, choose the BCC Email Address option, then -- on the resulting Office 365 page -- log in with your full BCC email address and current password.
+BCECHS Faculty/Staff and BCC community patrons, enter your BCC Library card number (located on the back of your BCC ID) in the field under the No BCC Email Address option.
 If you don't have a BCC ID, please get in touch with Liza Palmer (firstname.lastname@example.org) and she can give you a temporary workaround.
 For more information, please see this blog post (https://brunswickcc.libguides.com/blog/Single-Sign-on-Is-Here).

 We are sorry this is happening!
-Please let us know, using this form (https://brunswickcc.libwizard.com/f/proxy), and we will get working on a fix with the IT Department right away (or as soon as possible once we reopen).
+Please let us know, using the EZ Proxy Problems form, and we will get working on a fix with the IT Department right away (or as soon as possible once we reopen).
 If after hours, and you are in desperate need of a database for an assignment, please start a chat with Chatstaff (teal teardrop button in the top right corner of this page) and they should be able to give you a temporary password to access NC LIVE resources.

-As a BCC student, you are entitled to twenty (double-sided) free prints a day.
+As a BCC student, you are entitled to fifty (double-sided) free prints a day.
 These prints are non-transferable.
-Anything over twenty prints a day, we ask that you pay ten cents a page, payable in cash at the Circulation Desk.
-By honoring this printing system, BCC students keep student printing costs low and affordable for all -- for more information about printing, please visit: https://brunswickcc.libguides.com/policies/computers.
+Anything over fifty prints a day, we ask that you pay ten cents a page, payable in cash at the Circulation Desk.
+By honoring this printing system, BCC students keep student printing costs low and affordable for all -- for more information about printing, please visit our Computers & Printing page.

-The printer you want to use for all library student computers (except our two quick look-up laptops near the Circulation Desk) is: ECOSYS.
+The printer you want to use for all library student computers is: ECOSYS (aka Kyocera).
 If you are trying to print from Google Docs, you probably won't see this printer option; the best thing to do is download your document as a DOCX or PDF file and then print from that program.
-The default printer that shows up in Adobe products on the library student computers is not the correct one (this is a known error that cannot be fixed, unfortunately); so please select ECOSYS from the dropdown menu in Adobe products before sending your job to the printer.
+If the application you are using doesn't show our printer by default, please select ECOSYS (aka Kyocera) from the dropdown menu before sending your job to the printer.
 Never hesitate to consult with library staff at the Circulation Desk for assistance with all issues, including printing problems, though -- we are always happy to help!

 The library offers a variety of bookable spaces that can be used by students, faculty/staff, and community patrons.
 Spaces can be booked online, via our LibCal system, or with library staff at the Circulation Desk.
-For more information about booking rooms, please visit: https://brunswickcc.libguides.com/policies/rooms.
+For more information about booking rooms, please visit our Rooms page.

 We're sorry this keeps happening to you!
 We would be frustrated, too.
 In situations like these, please consult with library staff at the Circulation Desk.
 Unfortunately, the library does not have the staffing power to monitor these rooms as actively as we would like to.
 But we are always able to help on an as-needed basis with every library issue that may arise (let us be the bad guys!); we will happily inform the room squatter that it is time to make way for the next booking.
 Coming to the desk and asking for help, though, are necessary steps in that process.